For a beginner, what carving should I try first?

 Join School of Wood Carving

-Think about another key question.
-What carving style appeals to me?
-However, this isn't the only question to ask.
+Reflect on another significant question.
+What is my favorite carving style?
+But that's not the only question you need to ask.
 Another question to ask is: what tools are at your disposal?
-Do you have basic wood carving tools or only a knife?
-Some folks only have a chainsaw :).
+Do you possess basic wood carving tools or just a knife?
+Some of you might only have a chainsaw :).
 You can do a chainsaw carving but with a chainsaw, you can't carve a spoon.

-I advise experimenting with various carving styles.
-Once more, what hand tools do you own?
-If you only possess a chip carving knife, you can't do spoon carving, but you can still carve other things.
+My recommendation is to try various styles.
+Again, what hand tools do you have?
+If you have only a chip carving knife you can't do “spoon carving”, but it does not mean you can't do something else.

 (John J. Ratey and Eric Hagerman, Spark)

-Dopamine in woodcarving is like oil for your carving tools: if there’s not enough, like those with ADHD, your focus can either get stuck or suddenly become very sharp.
+Dopamine in woodcarving is like oil for your carving tools: without enough, like people with ADHD, your focus can get stuck or suddenly become intensely focused.

 WOODCARVING – What should I carve to practice my skills as a beginner?-Beginner’s First Carving Tasks